 Young adults / college students (18 - 24)

 College mental health

-Dr. Jon Reeves is a Licensed Clinical Psychologist in Brookline, Massachusetts specializing in anxiety, depression, spirituality, and male intimacy and relationship challenges.
+Dr. Jon Reeves is a Licensed Clinical Psychologist in Seattle, WA with locations in Eastlake and the University District.
+He specializes in anxiety, depression, spirituality, and male intimacy and relationship challenges.
 Having worked at many university counseling centers, he has extensive knowledge of the challenges facing college students, graduate students, and early-career professionals.
 He supports emerging adults as they navigate identity formation, relationships with peers and family members, and academic stressors.
 He particularly enjoys working with young men, helping them to better understand themselves and work through intimacy challenges.